artur-ciocanu/launch.en/help/extension-dev/submit/develop.md

 There are also a number of npm tools to help you with your extension package development:

-* [Platform Launch Extension Scaffold Tool](https://www.npmjs.com/package/@adobe/reactor-scaffold) helps you easily create a starter project on your local machine
+* [Data Collection Extension Scaffold Tool](https://www.npmjs.com/package/@adobe/reactor-scaffold) helps you easily create a starter project on your local machine
-* [Platform Launch Extension Sandbox](https://www.npmjs.com/package/@adobe/reactor-sandbox) helps you validate your extension views and modules on your local machine
+* [Data Collection Extension Sandbox](https://www.npmjs.com/package/@adobe/reactor-sandbox) helps you validate your extension views and modules on your local machine
-* [Platform Launch Extension Packager](https://www.npmjs.com/package/@adobe/reactor-packager) is a command-line utility for packaging a Platform Launch extension into a zip file
+* [Data Collection Extension Packager](https://www.npmjs.com/package/@adobe/reactor-packager) is a command-line utility for packaging a Data Collection extension into a zip file
-* [Platform Launch Extension Uploader](https://www.npmjs.com/package/@adobe/reactor-uploader) is an interactive command line tool to help you input your technical account credentials and upload your extension package to Platform Launch
+* [Data Collection Extension Uploader](https://www.npmjs.com/package/@adobe/reactor-uploader) is an interactive command line tool to help you input your technical account credentials and upload your extension package to Data Collection tags.
-* [Platform Launch Extension Releaser](https://www.npmjs.com/package/@adobe/reactor-releaser) is an interactive command line tool to help you release your extension to private availability
+* [Data Collection Extension Releaser](https://www.npmjs.com/package/@adobe/reactor-releaser) is an interactive command line tool to help you release your extension to private availability

 ## Example extensions